-BISP has a responsibility to show evidence of student learning.
-Portfolios are one method of collecting and storing information that can be used to document and assess student progress and achievement.
-A portfolio is a purposeful collection of student work that exhibits the student's successes, efforts, progress, higher order thinking, creativity and reflection.
+Portfolios are one method of sharing and storing information that can be used to help document and assess student progress and achievement and which give parents a direct window into their children's learning.
+Seesaw portfolios result in a collection of student work that exhibits the student's successes, efforts, progress, higher order thinking, creativity and reflection.
 Portfolios should not be thought of as a collection of work but rather an exhibition of an active mind at work.
 Samples show evidence of student growth across the elements of the BISP Primary curriculum (Concepts, Knowledge, Skills and Action), curriculum areas (Language, Mathematics, Science, Social Studies, The Arts and PSHE).
-Student portfolios become meaningful when updated, reflected-on and shared regularly.
-Portfolio entries should document both the process of learning and the product, including multimedia and evidence of students in the process of constructing meaning.
+Seesaw portfolios become meaningful when updated, reflected-on and shared regularly and we actively encourage parents to comment on the children's portfolios.
+Seesaw entries document both the process and the outcome of learning, including multimedia and evidence of students in the process of constructing meaning.
 It can be used as a tool for assessment and reporting purposes for students, parents, teachers and administrators.

-Portfolio Process at BISP
+Seesaw at BISP

-- Portfolios are to be set up within the first few weeks of school. - Years 1 to 6 use E-Portfolios Seesaw - The Year Leaders will collaborate with their teams to plan scaffolded development of the Learning Skills needed to aide portfolio development for students and teachers. - Within each Unit, teachers work with students to select a range of entries that represents the student's growth across multiple curriculum areas. - Teams will develop reflective practice strategies to use with students. - Portfolio sharing with parents happens before or after Goal Setting Conferences.
+- · New Seesaw classrooms are set up in the first few weeks of school. - · Each child will have their own Seesaw portfolio. - Year Leaders will collaborate with their teams to plan scaffolded development of the Learning Skills needed to effectively use Seesaw for students and teachers. - Within each Unit, teachers work with students to select a range of entries that represents the student's growth across multiple curriculum areas. - Teams will develop reflective practice strategies to use with students. - Learning goals the students set with their teachers will be shared via Seesaw prior to Parent Teacher Conferences.